docker/docs/install-sandbox.md

 # Install DDC in a sandbox for evaluation

-This page introduces Docker Datacenter: a combination of Docker Universal Control Plane (UCP) and Docker Trusted Registry (DTR), and walks you through installing it on a local (non-production) host or sandbox.
+This page introduces Docker Datacenter (also known as DDC): a combination of Docker Universal Control Plane (UCP) and Docker Trusted Registry (DTR), and walks you through installing it on a local (non-production) host or sandbox.
 Once you've installed, we'll also give you a guided tour so you can evaluate its features.

 The instructions here are for a sandbox installation on Mac OS X or Windows systems.
 If you're an experienced Linux user, or if you want more detailed